 5 Tiny Towns In New Mexico Where HUGE Things Happened

-History always seems to have a way of surprising us with interesting bits of trivia that are often easily forgotten.
-Here’s a look at 5 little towns in New Mexico where some incredible and tragic events took place.
+History always seems to have a way of surprising us with interesting facts about New Mexico that are often easily forgotten.
+Here’s a look at 5 little towns in the Land of Enchantment where some incredible and tragic events took place.